When people start to talk about fundamentals again: how crypto will make revenue great again

 From 2018 to 2021, VCs heavily invested in developer tools, hoping developers would bring in massive user bases.
 However, by 2024, the ecosystem has undergone two major shifts:

-1. Smart contracts have unlimited scalability and require no human intervention: The team size of Uniswap or OpenSea does not need to expand with trading volume.
+1. Smart contracts have infinite scalability and require no human intervention: The team size of Uniswap or OpenSea does not need to expand with transaction volume.

 2. Advancements in LLM and AI have reduced reliance on crypto developer tools: This sector is facing a value reassessment.****

-The API subscription model of Web2 relies on a large online user base, while Web3 remains a niche market, with few applications reaching a million users.
-The advantage of Web3 lies in the high user revenue contribution rate: crypto users invest funds more frequently due to the characteristics of blockchain.
-In the next 18 months, most projects will need to adjust their business models to directly derive revenue from user transaction fees.
+The API subscription model of Web2 relies on a large online user base, while Web3 remains a niche market, with few applications reaching millions of users.
+The advantage of Web3 lies in the high user revenue contribution rate: crypto users invest funds more frequently due to blockchain characteristics.
+In the next 18 months, most projects will need to adjust their business models to directly generate revenue from user transaction fees.

 This idea is not new.
 Stripe initially charged per API call, and Shopify adopted a subscription model, later both shifted to revenue sharing.
 For Web3 infrastructure providers, this means capturing the market through low pricing strategies—even offering services for free until a certain transaction volume is reached, then negotiating revenue-sharing ratios.
 This is an idealized assumption.

-Taking Polymarket's actual operations as an example: The core function of the UMA protocol token is dispute arbitration, and the number of disputes is positively correlated with token demand.
-If a transaction-sharing mechanism is introduced, 0.10% of each dispute deposit could serve as protocol fees.
-With a $1 billion betting scale for the presidential election, UMA could earn $1 million in direct revenue.
+Taking Polymarket's actual operation as an example: The core function of the UMA protocol token is dispute arbitration, and the number of disputes is positively correlated with token demand.
+If a transaction-sharing mechanism is introduced, 0.10% of each dispute deposit could serve as the protocol fee.
+Based on a $1 billion betting scale for the presidential election, UMA could earn $1 million in direct revenue.
 Ideally, UMA could use this revenue to buy back and burn tokens, but this has its pros and cons.

 MetaMask is another case.
-Its built-in exchange function has handled about $36 billion in transaction volume, generating over $300 million in revenue from just this feature.
+Its built-in exchange function has processed about $36 billion in transaction volume, generating over $300 million in revenue from this alone.
 A similar logic applies to staking service providers like Luganode—fees are tied to the scale of staked assets.

 But if the demand for API calls continues to weaken, why would developers choose a particular infrastructure provider?
 If revenue sharing is required, why choose a specific oracle?
 The answer lies in network effects.
-Infrastructure providers with multi-chain compatibility, millisecond-level data parsing accuracy, and indexing response speeds leading by three standard deviations will gain preferential selection when new projects launch—these technical parameters directly determine developers' migration costs.
+Infrastructure providers with multi-chain compatibility, millisecond-level data parsing accuracy, and index response speeds leading by three standard deviations will gain preferential selection when new projects launch—these technical parameters directly determine the migration costs for developers.

 Burning Out

 Linking token value to protocol revenue is not a new trend.
-Recently, several teams have announced buybacks or token burns based on revenue proportions, including ++Sky++, ++Ronin++, ++Jito++, ++Kaito++, and ++Gearbox++.
+Recently, several teams have announced plans to buy back or burn tokens based on revenue, including ++Sky++, ++Ronin++, ++Jito++, ++Kaito++, and ++Gearbox++.

-Token buybacks emulate stock buybacks in the US market, essentially returning value to shareholders (in this case, token holders) without violating securities laws.
+Token buybacks mimic stock buybacks in the US market, essentially returning value to shareholders (in this case, token holders) without violating securities laws.
 In 2024, the scale of stock buybacks in the US reached ++$790 billion++, far exceeding the $170 billion in 2000.
 Before 1982, stock buybacks were considered illegal.
-Apple alone has spent ++$800 billion++ on stock buybacks over the past decade.
+In the past decade alone, Apple has spent ++$800 billion++ on stock buybacks.
 Regardless of whether the trend can continue, the market has clearly differentiated: tokens with cash flow willing to invest in their own value versus those with neither.

 Source: https://www.bloomberg.com/news/articles/2024-03-07/us-stock-buybacks-to-hit-1-trillion-in-2025-goldman-says

 For early protocols or dApps, using revenue to buy back tokens may not be the best use of their funds.
-One feasible solution is to allocate enough funds to offset the dilution caused by token issuance.
-The founder of Kaito recently explained their buyback strategy: this centralized company generates cash flow through corporate clients and uses part of the funds to buy back tokens through market makers, with the buyback volume being twice that of newly issued tokens, thus achieving deflation.
+One viable option is to allocate enough funds to offset the dilution caused by token issuance.
+The founder of Kaito recently explained their buyback strategy: this centralized company generates cash flow through enterprise clients and uses part of the funds to buy back tokens through market makers, with the buyback volume being twice that of newly issued tokens, thus achieving deflation.

-Ronin, on the other hand, employs a different strategy: the blockchain adjusts fees based on transaction volume per block.
-During peak periods, some network fees are directed to the treasury to control asset supply rather than directly buy back tokens.
+Ronin, on the other hand, adopts a different strategy: the blockchain adjusts fees based on transaction volume per block.
+During peak periods, some network fees are transferred to the treasury to control asset supply rather than directly buy back tokens.
 In both cases, the founders have designed mechanisms that bind value to economic activity.

-In the future, we will delve deeper into the impact of such operations on token prices and on-chain behavior.
-But what is evident now is that as valuations are suppressed and VC funding in the crypto space decreases, more teams will compete for marginal capital inflows.
+In the future, we will delve into the impact of such operations on token prices and on-chain behavior.
+But what is evident now is that—with valuation suppression and reduced VC funding in the crypto space—more teams will compete for marginal capital inflows.

-Since the essence of blockchain is a channel for funds, most teams will shift towards a revenue-sharing model based on transaction volume.
-If a project has been tokenized, the team can implement a "buyback-burn" mechanism.
-Projects executed well will succeed in the liquidity market, but this requires taking on the risk of buybacks during valuation bubbles.
+Since blockchains are essentially tracks for funds, most teams will turn to revenue-sharing models based on transaction volume.
+If a project is already tokenized, the team can implement a "buyback-burn" mechanism.
+Projects executed well will excel in liquidity markets, but this requires taking on the risk of buybacks during valuation bubbles.
 The truth can only be seen in hindsight.

-Of course, one day, discussions about price, revenue, and income will once again become outdated—people will start pouring money into Doge and snatching up Bored Ape NFTs.
+Of course, one day, discussions about price, revenue, and income will once again become outdated—people will start pouring money into Doge again, scrambling to buy Bored Ape NFTs.
 But for now, founders worried about survival have begun dialogues around revenue and destruction.

 Creating value for shareholders, Joel John.